yuxqiu/modern-poetry/README.md

 The most comprehensive database of modern Chinese poetry contains about 5,000 modern Chinese poems, 3,000 contemporary poems and 30,000 modern Chinese poems.
 The data comes from the Internet.

 **Reasons for this repository:** I am a lover of poetry, especially modern poetry.
 However, there is a lack of a good library of modern Chinese poems online, so I took the time to do this project.
 This project USES json to distribute data.
 The project will include modern poetry in English as well as older poetry, such as Shakespeare in the future.
 If you want to know how to gather the data, you can read this article 👉 [Modern poetry database crawling process]( https://blog.blinkstar.cn/post/modern-poetry-data-gathering/ ).

+Part2: poetry from other countries

+The most complete foreign database contains nearly 30,000 poems from Britain, the United States, Germany, Russia and other countries.
+The data comes from the Internet.

+This part is to let people from all over the world know the different cultures of each region.
+If you look closely at the json file in this section, you can see that some of the files have the author's name twice.
+This is due to the use of native languages as well as English.

+**hope everyone can find their own country, their own name in this warehouse, open source without borders. **

 ## Contribution